 When you live in a fearful state, the world is dangerous.
 The moon is not bright: it’s ominous.

 As I age, that backpack lightens and I begin to see again, as if through a child’s eyes, the wonder around me.
 I have taken to placing my hands on trees when I pass them just to feel their tree-ness, looking up at the sky as often as possible, connecting with children and animals.
-I have no problem barking like a dog when I’m teaching a children’s yoga class; something you would have never caught me doing several years ago; I would have felt too embarrassed, too self-conscious.
+I have no problem barking like a dog when I’m teaching a children’s yoga class; something you would have never caught me doing in my teenage or even young adult years; I would have felt too embarrassed, too self-conscious.
 I’m letting go of old, outworn items in my backpack.
 They were never my items to begin with.
 Pretty soon, I might even lose the backpack all together and, just possibly, replace it with wings.
 Wheeeee.

 Here is the second card I picked: